February 24, 2021

 Universal life Insurance, a type of “permanent” life insurance, can remain in force for your entire life.
 As with other types of life insurance, as long as the policy’s premiums are paid to cover the ongoing cost of insurance, the death benefit will be available to your beneficiaries.

 Many people choose universal life policies because of their low premiums (compared to whole life insurance) and ability to accumulate cash value over time, similar to savings accounts.
 The policyowner can use the cash value to help pay premiums, withdraw cash from the policy, take a loan against it, or surrender it back to the insurance company.

 For example, if you only pay the minimum premiums for a universal life policy, the policy won’t build much cash value.
 Doing that too often increases the risk of your policy lapsing without value.

 Additionally, many seniors purchased universal life insurance policies when their financial goals and needs were different than they are today.
-In many cases, those policies no longer serve their intended purpose, and may be too expensive to maintain to the value they provide.
+In many cases, those policies no longer serve their intended purpose and may be too expensive to maintain.

-If this sounds like your situation, you may want to consider selling your universal life insurance policy in a life settlement.
+If this sounds like your situation, consider selling your universal life insurance policy in a life settlement.
 Life settlements pay, on average, four or more times a policy’s cash surrender value and can provide you with a significant cash payment.

 Policyowners can also take loans against the cash value of a universal life policy, but the loan must be paid back and will reduce the policy’s death benefit by the amount of the outstanding loan.